John-Nik/portfolio/README.md

 **1.2.28:** Disabled hotjar in the html for testing purposes to see if pagespeed scores will improve.
 Will instead move them to Zaraz and run tests

 **1.2.29:** Re-enabled hotjar in the html

+**1.2.30:** Decided to disable hotjar in the html and instead run it using cloudflare's zaraz